 Gingerbread Lane Contests

 In addition to raising money for the Make-A-Wish Foundation and being fun to look at, the Gingerbread Lane event offers numerous ways for people and organizations to be rewarded.
-Prizes are usually available for groups entering the gingerbread contest, but also for people making donations and taking photos.
+Prizes are for groups entering the gingerbread contest, but also for people making donations and taking photos.

 Gingerbread Contestant Prizes